 The lovely village of Fordingbridge is two miles away from the campsite, an easy cycle on mostly quiet roads.
 Pop here to top up your camping supplies at the small Co-op supermarket, browse the local shops or enjoy a cream tea at Bridges Cafe on the high street.

-Wondering what you might need to take with you on a camping weekend in the New Forest?
+Wondering what you might need to take with you when you go camping in the New Forest?
 Take a look at our Camping Essentials Guide which includes a printable packing list.

 Chapelfield Camping, Godshill near Fordingbridge